-The reality is that SRE has more than its fair share of similarities with DevOps.
-According to the man behind it, Ben Treynor, SRE is "what happens when a software engineer is tasked with what used to be called operations."
+The reality is that there are a fair few similarities between SRE and DevOps.
+According to the man behind it, Ben Treynor, SRE is “what happens when a software engineer is tasked with what used to be called operations.”

 SRE Foundation (SREF) is a qualification that quantifies Google's concept, providing essential tools, principles, and best practices for site reliability engineers.
 It was developed with insight from practicing SRE specialists and equips site reliability engineers to create significant tangible value.

 So, what exactly is SRE, how does it work, and what is it's relationship to DevOps?

 How does SRE work, and how does it relate to DevOps?

 Historically, development and operations (Dev and Ops) teams have struggled with setting boundaries.
 While the Dev side wants to keep churning out new ideas, features, and so on, Ops is more concerned with how releases are managed and deployed.
 In short, one side wants to shake things up, while the other wants to keep things stable.

 However, developers cannot be expected to fully take on all responsibilities for operations - there simply aren’t enough hours in the day!
 Instead, deployment, configuration, monitoring, and other elements of operations must be overseen by a specialist.